EXPLORING THE LOCAL AREA

 'The Strathdearn' is a new community facility which is also home to the new community cafe and shop.
 Alongside the hall is a covered sports facility where you can book in advance to play tennis or football.
 Visit the website for information on craft fairs, local art galleries and other events

-Enjoy the convenience of picking up groceries in the local community shop.
-Visit the Community Shop Facebook Page for opening hours as they vary seasonally
+Enjoy the convenience of picking up quality farm shop style groceries, treats and gifts in the local shop.
+Click below for opening hours as they vary seasonally

 Alternatively, venture 15 miles north in to Inverness where you will find major retailers at retail parks or the following independent gems in the city centre